ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 ## Stage One: Build Your Foundation

+This stage is all about studying and learning as much as you can.
+The main purpose of this stage is to give you vocab and grammar that you can feel familiar enough with to use to explore native content and talk with native speakers (immersion) in stage two.

+We don't particularly recommend language school or personal tutors for this stage as they are usually expensive and can move very slowly.
+Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

+Note: This stage one plan assumes you have a basic understanding of English.
+If you have difficulty with English, please search for strong resources recommended in a language you feel more comfortable with.
+And let us know so we can include it in this guide!

 ## A. Kana and Their Sounds (~1-2 weeks)

 Before you move into actually understanding, learning, and being proficient in the Japanese language (a life-long process!), you need to establish a solid foundation.
 There are key aspects of the language that, if you grasp them early on, will help you greatly moving forward.
 These are **pronunciation and kana**.

-**We strongly encourage (if not require) all new staff to understand and learn these two things before coming to Japan.** This will help you immensely once you are in Japan!
+**We expect all new staff to at least understand and learn these two things before coming to Japan.** This will help you immensely once you are in Japan!

 ### 1. Pronunciation